 What techniques have helped me?

-Thankfully through carer cuppas on Zoom with Mobilise, I have learnt I am hardly the first or only person with a caring problem.
+Thankfully through cuppas with Mobilise, I have learnt I am hardly the first or only person with a caring problem.
 I have learnt that in real terms my situation is no easier or harder than others.

 I have learnt to be open and expressive of my feelings (a challenge for someone on the Spectrum).
 I suppose I have also learnt about myself and how for some of the parents with autistic kids, that a normal-ish life is achievable for their charges.